sidoh/esp8266_milight_hub/README.md

 #### Installing the Web UI

-The HTTP endpoints will be fully functional at this point, but the firmware doesn't ship with a web UI (I didn't want to maintain a website in Arduino Strings).
+The HTTP endpoints (shown below) will be fully functional at this point, but the firmware doesn't ship with a web UI (I didn't want to maintain a website in Arduino Strings).

 If you want the UI, upload it to the `/web` endpoint. curl command: